MLBazaar/MLBlocks/docs/advanced_usage/primitives.rst

 A valid MLBlocks primitive is an importable Python object that:

-* Might be a function or a class.
+* Must be either a function or a class.
 * If it is a class, it **might** have a `fitting` stage, where the primitive is passed some training data and it `learns` from it, and which can be executed with a single method call.
   Function primitives have no `fitting` stage.